orai-nlp/mt-bert/models/readme.md

 # Models

-Models from our work Not Enough Data to Pre-train Your Language Model?
+Download links for our models from our work Not Enough Data to Pre-train Your Language Model?
 MT to the Rescue! accepted at ACL2023 Findings.

 Models:
 * [ElhBERTeu](https://storage.googleapis.com/elhuyar/mtbert/models/ElhBERTeu.tar.gz) (or [HF🤗](https://huggingface.co/orai-nlp/ElhBERTeu))